sgindeed/agentpromptsentinel/README.md

 Built around a modular **Strategy Pattern**, AgentPromptSentinel lets you combine lightweight regex heuristics with semantic, vector, transformer, and zero-shot classification layers.

-Think of it as a **security gateway between untrusted user input and your AI system**.
+Think of it as a **security gateway between untrusted user input and your AI system.**

 ---